Mammoplasty General Information And Treatment Options

-Mammoplasty is an umbrella term used to describe a specific group of procedures intended to reshape or modify the appearance of the breasts.
+Mammoplasty is an umbrella term used to describe a specific group of procedures intended to alter the size and shape of the breasts.
 Therefore, the mammoplasty covers several procedures.
 The two main types of mammoplasty today are the augmentation mammoplasty and the reduction mammoplasty, which will be described in more detail below.

-Breast augmentation is a cosmetic surgery procedure where a cosmetic surgeon can change the appearance of the breasts; this procedure could be executed to increase the size of the breasts, change the shape of the breasts, or alter their texture.
+Breast augmentation is a cosmetic surgery procedure where a plastic surgeon can change the appearance of the breasts; this plastic surgery procedure could be executed to increase the size of the breasts, change the shape of the breasts, or alter their texture.

 What Breast Implants Can Be Used During Breast Augmentation?